ChrstphrHll/npc_gen/students/Theriss Deularla.md

 ---
+name: Theriss Deularla
+race: Gnome
+hair: straight brunette hair that's parted to the side, slightly obscuring an eye
+eyes: Pale Gray
+skin: Dark Tan
+ideal: Knowledge
+trait1: Attentive
+trait2: Fraudulent
+trait: I watch over my friends as if they were a litter of newborn pups.
+flaw: The monstrous enemy we faced in battle still leaves me quivering with fear.
+bond: So long as I have this token from my homeland, I can face any adversity in this strange land.
 birthday:
   numeric: 4/4
   written: 4th of Moradent
-bond: So long as I have this token from my homeland, I can face any adversity in this strange land.
-eyes: Brown
-flaw: The monstrous enemy we faced in battle still leaves me quivering with fear.
-guild: Treskal
-hair: straight brunette hair that's parted to the side, slightly obscuring an eye
-ideal: Knowledge
-name: Theriss Deularla
-organizations: []
-partyID: 58
-race: Gnome
 relationships:
 - name: Vyctor Willow
   type: partymate